haoruizhou/VITRAA-GitHub/README.md

 1. **User-Centric Analysis:** The app provides insights into how transit accessibility impacts commuting behavior, emphasizing equitable access for diverse socioeconomic groups.
 2. **Data-Driven Insights:** By leveraging detailed Census data, the analysis quantifies the relationship between transit proximity and mode choice.
-3. **Sustainability Focus:** The study underlines how improved transit accessibility can reduce dependency on private vehicles, lower greenhouse gas emissions, and promote sustainable urban mobility.
+3. **Sustainability Focus:** The study connects to the greater idea of how improved transit accessibility can reduce dependency on private vehicles, lower greenhouse gas emissions, and promote sustainable urban mobility.
+This focus aligns with Canada’s sustainability goal of achieving net-zero emissions by 2050 and fostering environmentally responsible urban development.
 4. **Reproducible Research:** The organized R code and data retrieval process ensure that the methodology is transparent and reproducible for future studies or policy development.